 Dear Black Girl: Letters From Your Sisters On Stepping Into Your Power features the best of the Letters to Black Girls Project — More than 30 feminist, anti-racist, body positive, LGBTQ+ positive, anti-respectability politics and pro-Black letters from Black women to Black girls wrapped in author Tamara Winfrey-Harris’ analysis.
 Dear Black Girl is a must-read antidote to the world’s ugly, unforgiving gaze—a balm for the wounds of anti-Black-girlness.

-NOW AVAILABLE FOR PRE-ORDER FROM YOUR FAVORITE BOOKSELLER!
+NOW AVAILABLE FROM YOUR FAVORITE BOOKSELLER!

 praise for Dear Black Girl

 “Winfrey Harris highlights the spectrum of Blackness and the Black experience, writing with necessary candor throughout.
 Beautifully written, the letters often feel like a collection of essays and poems.
 One standout contribution features the perspective of a “transracial adoptee” writing to other Black girls raised within White families; the author discusses the realities of alienation and the longing for connection.”